chakrabar/chakrabar.github.io/_posts/2017-11-06-comparison-of-serializations-in-dotnet.md

 > On the other hand **JSON**, though not the most performant, wins on ease of use, readability & wide platform acceptance.

-I'll be posting sample code that I used for all the serialization and file compression soon.
+I'll be posting sample code that I used for all the serialization and file compression.
+Comeback for the code snippets soon.